bowmnath/cis-351-w22/activities/week-08-microarchitecture.md

 ![R, I, and branch datapath](images/i_r_beq_type.png)

-17. If the sign-extender were removed, how would it affect
+17. If the sign-extender were replaced with a zero-extender, how would it affect
     * addi?
     * add?
     * branch?